Talking Resolutions

 How do I know my neighbour will take mediation seriously?

 The first step is for a mediator to speak with you and your neighbour independently to understand all the concerns.
 During those initial conversations, the mediator will also assess whether the service is appropriate for your case.
-If it is felt that either household does not genuinely want to find mutually acceptable outcomes, the case will closed.
+If it is felt that either household does not genuinely want to find mutually acceptable outcomes, the case will be closed.

 What if I agree to try mediation but change my mind later?